 Admission is competitive and involves careful, holistic consideration of each candidate through both document screening and interviews.

 Scholarships

 Full scholarships are available for exceptionally qualified candidates who have been accepted for study at GRIPS.
-These scholarships are provided by the Japanese government (MEXT) and international organizations, as well as by GRIPS.
+These scholarships are provided by the Japanese government (MEXT) and international organizations.

 Tuition & Fees